Study of ORIC-101 in Combination With Anticancer Therapy

 The purpose of this study is to establish the recommended Phase 2 dose (RP2D), safety, pharmacokinetics (PK), pharmacodynamics (PD), and preliminary antitumor activity of ORIC-101 in combination with nab-paclitaxel or other anticancer therapies when administered to patients with advanced or metastatic solid tumors.

 An Open-label Phase 1b Study of ORIC-101 in Combination With Anticancer Therapy in Patients With Advanced or Metastatic Solid Tumors

 ORIC-101 is a small molecule GR antagonist being developed for the treatment of patients with solid tumor malignancies.
 Mechanistically, ORIC-101 inhibits GR transcriptional activity and blocks the pro-survival signals mediated by the activated nuclear receptor.

-This is an open-label, uncontrolled, multicenter, dose-finding study to assess the safety and preliminary antitumor activity of ORIC-101 in combination with anticancer therapy in patients with advanced or metastatic solid tumors.
-The study will begin with dose finding in combination initially with nab-paclitaxel; additional dose-finding cohorts with other anticancer therapies may be evaluated through protocol amendment(s).
+This is an open-label, uncontrolled, multicenter, dose-finding study to assess the safety and preliminary antitumor activity of ORIC-101 in combination with nab-paclitaxel or other anticancer therapy in patients with advanced or metastatic solid tumors.
+The study will begin with dose finding in combination initially with nab-paclitaxel in patients with various solid tumors (Part I); additional dose expansion cohorts in specific tumor types with nab-paclitaxel (Part II) or with other anticancer therapies may be evaluated through protocol amendment(s).

 The study will first evaluate intermittent administration (5 days on, 2 days off for 21 days) of ORIC-101 followed by continuous administration (daily for 21 days) in combination with nab-paclitaxel using a standard 3+3 dose escalation design.